 We may use automated tools with decision making to assess applications for insurance such as price rating rules, flood, theft and subsidence area checks and credit checks.
 Our business partners may do this for claims handling processes.
 When calculating insurance premiums, we may compare personal data against industry averages or use this to create the industry averages going forwards.
 These automated decisions will produce a result on whether we are able to offer insurance, the appropriate price for policies or whether we can accept claims.
 If the individual objects to an automated decision, we may not be able to offer the insurance quotation or renewal.

 If we make an automated decision on the basis of any particularly sensitive special category personal data, we must have either your explicit written consent or it must be justified in the public interest, and we must also put in place appropriate measures to safeguard your rights.

 3.6 Data sharing

 We may have to share your data with third parties, including third-party service providers and other entities in the Group.
 We require third parties to respect the security of your data and to treat it in accordance with the law.
-We may transfer your personal information outside the EU.
-If we do, you can expect a similar degree of protection in respect of your personal information.
+We may transfer your personal data outside the EU.
+If we do, you can expect a similar degree of protection in respect of your personal data.

 3.6.1 Why might you share my personal information with third parties?